seanorourke7/FlooringCalc/README.md

-This takes away the uncertainty and fear of making a costly mistake from the sales person and instead allows them to concentrate on talking to the customer and selling.
+This takes away the uncertainty and fear of making a costly mistake from the sales person and instead allows them to concentrate on talking to the customer and up-selling.

 It's also just as useful for customers as they can now 'self serve' and get the correct pricing without any concerns for conversions and calculations.

 I have been using it in my work (I work in Woodies DIY) for the past couple of weeks and it's already having an impact.
 Several of my colleagues are now using it on their phones and we have it bookmarked on the store PC.

-One of my team leaders told me they activley avoided the flooring secction before due to the difficulty they had in working out the calculations.
+One of my team leaders told me they activley avoided the flooring section before due to the difficulty they had in working out the calculations.

 With this program they have no such issues.